bshepherdson/mist/DESIGN.md

 - 1: small integer, a 32-bit big-endian literal number (raw, not indirected or tagged)
-- 2: chracters, a 32-bit big-endian literal character value (raw)
+- 2: chracters, a 16-bit big-endian literal character value (raw)
 - 3: string
 - 4: symbol
 - 5: literal array
 - 6: true
 - 7: false
 - 8: nil
+- 9: word array

 True, false and nil have no data at all.
 Integers are 2 words, characters are 1.
 Literal arrays are recursive: after the type word comes a word giving the number of elements, then that many elements follow, etc.

-Strings and symbols are encoded the same, but loaded differently.
-The first word after the type gives the length in words, and that many raw ASCII words follow.
+Word arrays, strings and symbols are encoded the same, but loaded differently.
+The first word after the type gives the length in words, and that many raw words follow.
+(ASCII values in strings and symbols, arbitrary in word arrays).

 The system interprets these and copies them into memory.